 In February 2008, the FASB issued FASB Staff Position ("FSP") No. 157-1, "Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement under Statement 13," ("FSP No. 157-1").
-FSP No. 157-1 amends SFAS No. 157 to exclude SFAS No. 13, "Accounting for Leases," ("SFAS No. 13") and other accounting pronouncements that address fair value measurement under SFAS No. 157 to exclude SFAS No. 13, "Accounting for Leases," ("SFAS No. 13") and other accounting pronouncements that address fair value measurement under SFAS No. 13.
+FSP No. 157-1 amends SFAS No. 157 to exclude SFAS No. 13, "Accounting for Leases," ("SFAS No. 13") and other accounting pronouncements that address fair value measurements for purposes of lease classification or measurement under SFAS No. 13.
 This scope exception does not apply to assets acquired and liabilities assumed in a business combination that are required to be measured at fair value under SFAS No. 141 or SFAS No. 141 (revised 2007), "Business Combinations," ("SFAS No. 141R"), regardless of whether those assets and liabilities are related to leases.
 FSP No. 157-1 was effective upon the Company's adoption of SFAS No. 157 as of January 1, 2008.